reinderien/satisfactory/readme.md

   else the factory will run out.
 The bounds are also used to pre-set a desired rate of production for a given resource or count of a given recipe.
-- The _objective function_ is a scalar number, a cost to minimize, in our case the building count (constructors, assemblers, smelters and miners)
+- The _objective function_ is a scalar number, a cost to minimize, in our case the grand total of all clocks in constructors, assemblers, smelters and miners
 - The _objective coefficients_ represent how expensive each recipe is to us.
   Currently this doesn't matter so we set every one to 1.
 - The _constraint coefficient matrix_ is a grid of all resource rates for all